hadley/adv-r/Lazy-evaluation.md

 # Lazy loading

 R has a number of features designed to help you do as little work as possible.
 These are collectively known as lazy loading tools, and allow you to put off doing work as long as possible (so hopefully you never have to do it).
 You are probably familiar with lazy function arguments, but there are a few other ways you can make operations lazy by hand.

-Example creating a cache function that lazy loads its contents.

 ## Function arguments